Grievance/Appeals Analyst I

 - The analyst may serve as a liaison between grievances & appeals and /or medical management, legal, and/or service operations and other internal departments.

-Anthem, Inc. has been named as a Fortune 100 Best Companies to Work For®, is ranked as one of the 2020 World’s Most Admired Companies among health insurers by Fortune magazine, and a 2020 America’s Best Employers for Diversity by Forbes.
+Anthem, Inc. is ranked as one of America’s Most Admired Companies among health insurers by Fortune magazine and has been named a 2019 Best Employers for Diversity by Forbes.
 To learn more about our company and apply, please visit us at careers.antheminc.com.
 An Equal Opportunity Employer/Disability/Veteran.
 Anthem promotes the delivery of services in a culturally competent manner and considers cultural competency when evaluating applicants for all Anthem positions.

 Please be advised that Anthem only accepts resumes from agencies that have a signed agreement with Anthem.
 Accordingly, Anthem is not obligated to pay referral fees to any agency that is not a party to an agreement with Anthem.
 Thus, any unsolicited resumes, including those submitted to hiring managers, are deemed to be the property of Anthem.